dentarg/auth0-blog/_posts/2016-12-16-introduction-to-progressive-web-apps-instant-loading-part-2.markdown

   ![IndexedDB Browser Support](https://cdn.auth0.com/blog/browser/indexeddbsupport)

   _IndexedDB browser support_
 * **[Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache):** This is best for storing url addressable resources.
-Works in Service worker really well.
+Works with Service worker really well.
 * **[PouchDB](https://pouchdb.com):** Open Source JavaScript database inspired by [CouchDB](http://couchdb.apache.org).
 It enables applications to store data locally while offline, then synchronize it with CouchDB and compatible servers when the application is back online, keeping the user's data in sync no matter where they next login.
 PouchDB supports all modern browsers, using IndexedDB under the hood and falling back to WebSQL where IndexedDB isn't supported.
 Supported in *Firefox 29+ (Including Firefox OS and Firefox for Android), Chrome 30+, Safari 5+, Internet Explorer 10+, Opera 21+, Android 4.0+, iOS 7.1+* and *Windows Phone 8+*.
 * **[Web Storage e.g localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API):** It is synchronous and can block the DOM.
 The usage is capped at 5MB in most browsers.
 It has a simple API for storing data and it uses key-value pairs.